Visual Merchandising and It’s Role in Retailing

 The Women Population:

-To establish 9 brands, as increased economic independence of women and increase in literacy rate has led to increase in their spending power.
+To establish 9 brands, increased economic independence of women and the increase in literacy rate has led to increasing in their spending power.
 Women also like more to have a large spectrum to choose from.

 To establish 4 brands to cover the population.

-These brands are further classified into casual, formal, ethnic, fusion etc. The retailer will set up his store in an area accessible to his target customer.
-The visual merchandiser understands as per the brand allocation that the retailers preferred category is first is women’s, second youth, third men’s and fourth kids.
-The visual merchandiser will highlight segment, allocate space, plan and execute merchandise display and allocate this budget according to this preference.
+These brands are further classified into casual, formal, ethnic, fusion, etc. The retailer will set up his store in an area accessible to his target customer.
+The visual merchandiser understands as per the brand allocation that the retailers preferred category is first is women’s, second youth, third men’s, and fourth kids.
+The visual merchandiser will highlight segments, allocate space, plan and execute merchandise display, and allocate this budget according to this preference.

 The retailer strategy is also promotional driven.
-The visual merchandiser plans and executes all these promotional programme’s.
-The loyal customers represent 20% of the retailers base and contribute 50% of its total sales, this become a big segment for a retailer to continuously tap to generate sales.
-The promotional strategy is planned and executed by identifying the valued customer by collection of data from various avenues and understanding their requirements in terms of product style, price, and quality etc. In order to increase the consumer base and retain them, customer service and loyalty programme’s, advertising, in-store sales programme’s and discounts are carried.
-Festive programmers and contribution to social cause are also carried out.
+The visual merchandiser plans and executes all these promotional programs.
+The loyal customers represent 20% of the retailer’s base and contribute 50% of its total sales, this becomes a big segment for a retailer to continuously tap to generate sales.
+The promotional strategy is planned and executed by identifying the valued customer by a collection of data from various avenues and understanding their requirements in terms of product style, price, and quality, etc. To increase the consumer base and retain them, customer service and loyalty programs, advertising, in-store sales programs, and discounts are carried.
+Festive programmers and contribution to the social cause are also carried out.

-It is through visual merchandising that an image is created as per the retailers strategy and the same image is replicated in all the stores by the visual merchandiser by using elements of layouts, ambience, and atmosphere in such a way that the entire shopping experience is an enjoyable for the consumer and sales are executed.
-In short the role of visual merchandising is placing the goods in the store in such a way that it is made accessible, attractive to the customer for procuring sale.
+It is through visual merchandising that an image is created as per the retailer’s strategy and the same image is replicated in all the stores by the visual merchandiser by using elements of layouts, ambiance, and atmosphere in such a way that the entire shopping experience is an enjoyable for the consumer and sales are executed.
+In short, the role of visual merchandising is placing the goods in the store in such a way that it is made accessible, attractive to the customer for procuring sale.

-The visual merchandiser function is to plan the store design according the image of the retailer.
+The visual merchandiser’s function is to plan the store design according to the image of the retailer.
 The objective of a good store design is to provide space for the consumer to move, the fixture should be flexible [movable] and cost should be controlled.
-The store design and image of ‘BARISSTA’ is created to match their targeted consumer [15-60 yrs] whereas ‘COFEE CAFÉ DAY’ store design and image matches their target customer youth [14-29yrs].
+The store design and image of ‘BARISTA’ are created to match their targeted consumer [15-60 yrs] whereas ‘COFFEE CAFÉ DAY’ store design and image match their target customer youth [14-29yrs].

-The exterior element of the store design draws the customer to the store.
-The exterior element is the combination of the location, parking, and ease of access, frontage, and display space, health and safety provisions.
-The interior element of the store design is a function of the fixtures flooring, ceiling, lighting and signage used to create a look.
+The exterior elements of the store design draw the customer to the store.
+The exterior element is the combination of the location, parking, and ease of access, frontage, and display space, health, and safety provisions.
+The interior element of the store design is a function of the fixtures flooring, ceiling, lighting, and signage used to create a look.
 The layout is meant to aid the movement and the flow of customers.

-The visual merchandiser’s uses the elements of light, colour, scent ,sound ,touch to create an exciting ambience to satisfy the customer and to get them to repeat their visits thereby increasing sales and creating loyal customers.
+The visual merchandisers use the elements of light, color, scent, sound, touch to create an exciting ambiance to satisfy the customer and to get them to repeat their visits thereby increasing sales and creating loyal customers.

-- Location signage – it is used to indicate the location of product.
+- Location signage – it is used to indicate the location of the product.

-- Category signage –it is used to highlight product.
+- Category signage –it is used to highlight a product.